neilwang0913/fwang.github.io/README.md

-# Hello World !
+# Hello World!
 Welcome to My Page ^^

 I'm passionate about understanding the relationship between Art and STEM.
-By exploring and creating the different objectives, I hope to understand the world and myself better.
+By exploring and creating different objectives, I hope to understand the world and myself better.

-I have worked on from component to system level design including simulation and fabrciation for different applications:
+This project showcases my work from component to system-level design, including simulation and fabrication for various applications.

 ## (PHD project + Industry1[crover] + Industry2[i4pd] + Industry3[huawei] + insustry4[renesas])
 ```markdown